M&S director Laura Wade-Gery extends maternity leave

-LONDON One of British retailer Marks & Spencer's (MKS.L) most senior directors has extended her maternity leave by eight months having previously stated she would return to the business in early January.
+LONDON Dec 23 One of British retailer Marks & Spencer's most senior directors has extended her maternity leave by eight months having previously stated she would return to the business in early January.

 The firm said on Wednesday that Laura Wade-Gery, executive director, multi-channel, will now return to the firm on Sept.
 1, taking her full one-year entitlement to maternity leave.